 4 Press the Enter key.
 The Message Editor screen appears (see Figure 5-5 on page 5-20).

-You can set the height of the font, insert user fields in the message editor screen.
+Select Alt+E to enter the message editor which will allow you to set the height of the font, insert user fields and setup the message attributes.